Walt Disney Program

 SUNY Schenectady and the Disney College Program are offering you the opportunity of a lifetime.
 Qualified students can join other college students from across the country and around the world to participate in a paid co-operative work experience at the Walt Disney World Resort in Orlando, Florida, or Disneyland in Anaheim, California.
 As Disney College Program co-operative interns, students can earn six college credits from SUNY Schenectady while gaining valuable work experience with a world-renowned company.
 This truly unique five- to seven-month program allows participants to network with leaders, take part in personal and career development classes, and build transferable skills such as problem-solving, teamwork, guest service and effective communication.

 Will I earn college credit for participating?

 Yes!
 SUNY Schenectady students who major in Business Administration and who complete a cooperative work experience may earn six college credits while gaining valuable work experience with the Walt Disney Corporation.
-In addition, students can register for the following courses, taught by SUNY Schenectady faculty and Walt Disney World Corp. instructors:

 What are the dates and who may participate?

 Please check with Professor Farron (email@example.com) for current dates of application.
 The program is open to all SUNY Schenectady students majoring in Business Administration.
 To be eligible, students must be at least 18 years of age and in good academic standing.